 - You’ve built enough equity to ditch your mortgage insurance.
-Once you have 20 percent equity in your home, you may qualify to eliminate your mortgage insurance.
+Once you have 20% equity in your home, you may qualify to eliminate your mortgage insurance.
 Doing so in a refinance could reduce your monthly payments.

 But these triggering incidents are only part of the equation.
-Because refinancing a mortgage isn’t free (experts note that it usually costs between three and six percent of your loan’s principal), it’s important to run the numbers before leaping headlong into a refinance loan.
+Because refinancing a mortgage isn’t free (experts note that it usually costs between 3 and 6% of your loan’s principal), it’s important to run the numbers before leaping headlong into a refinance loan.

 There are a few numbers you might want to consider as you evaluate the potential benefits a refinance could bring you:

 - Break-even point: This calculation weighs the money you pay to get your refinanced mortgage against the money you’ll save thanks to your new interest rate.
 How long will it take you, based on what you save on monthly payments, to recover what you spent on the new loan?
 Generally, the faster you hit your break-even point, the better.
 If the break-even point is too far in the future, it’s possible that the money you’d spend on getting the new mortgage would serve you better elsewhere – say, earning interest in an investment account.

 - Total savings: This number looks at the total amount you’ll save over the life of your refinanced loan.
 If you have the potential to significantly reduce your interest rate, this may be a useful metric to use.